SleevefishYoo/MyTASpace/README.md

 ### Function Extensibility

 The app's code is pretty moldular, so adding new function should be quite easy.
-Brightspace and login-related code are in `Brightspace Service`, Updating arrays, pages and stuff are in `Organization Service`, Button presses are handled in individual page's ts files.
+Brightspace and login-related code are in `Brightspace Service`, Updating displayed lists, pages and stuff are in `Organization Service`, Button presses are handled in individual page's ts files.

 **We would happily take PRs.**

-**Sorry but we are not able to provide any App ID and Key.
-Ask us for how to get one.**
+**Sorry but we are not able to provide any App ID and Key, even for testing propuses.
+Ask us about how to get one.**

 ### Platform Extensibility
-Since the app uses Ionic which uses Cordova, this app could potentially run on a lot of platforms that we do not officially support such as `MacOS`, `Windows`, even as `Electron` app.
+Since the app uses Ionic which uses Cordova, this app could theoritically run on a lot of platforms that we do not officially support such as `MacOS`, `Windows`, even as `Electron` app.

 But not without hiccups.
-In our testing, the main plugin we uses in our login flow, `Cordova/inappbrowser`, does not work under MacOS, Works differently in Electron in a way that prevents us to grab the session information form the callback URL, The app flat-out won't open in Windows.
-The inconsistancy of these plugins' behaviour on different platforms are the main reasons we **do not** officially support these platforms right now.
+In our testing, the main plugin we uses in our login flow, `Cordova/inappbrowser`, does not work under `MacOS`, Works differently in `Electron` in a way that prevents us to grab the session information form the callback URL, The app flat-out won't open on `Windows`.
+The inconsistancy of these plugins' behaviour on different platforms is the main reason we **do not** officially support these platforms right now.

-On the other hand, all other plugins works exactly the same under these platfoms.
-So we are not ruling out the possibilities to support those platforms in the future because, I could be astronomically wrong, but adapting these code to one of those platforms showld require a lot less effort than to develop an app on that platform from the beginning.
+On the other hand, most of other plugins works exactly the same under these platforms.
+So we are not ruling out the possibilities to support those platforms in the future because, I could be astronomically wrong, but adapting current code to one of those platforms showld require a lot less effort than to develop an app on that platform from the ground up.

 **Currently, we are not planning on expanding our support to any other platform.
-We can happyly take any PR but our code is not optimized for that.
+We would happily take any PR but our code is not optimized for that.
 You have been warned.**